 The mountains were shrouded in low clouds and it rained lightly as we walked along the track.
 The valley was well irrigated and the paddies were full of water from elaborate trench and bamboo irrigation works – each paddy drained into the one below.
-Most of the villages used hydraulic power of some kind.
+Most of the villages used the hydraulic power of some kind.
 One fascinating mechanism I saw was a mechanical corn mill.
 Irrigation water filled a bucket at one end of a seesaw mechanism that slowly lifted a log pestle and then thumped it down with great force into a mortar full of corn.
 Later, as I walked past a rice paddy I could hear a little mechanical whirring noise.
 A series of long bamboo pipes were rigged up to channel water past a tiny electric generator wrapped in a plastic bag.
 I followed the wires from this little hydro-electricity plant along a series of poles and into a thatched hut with a TV antenna.
 Exactly what that thatched-roof family made of The Professionals I couldn’t say.